BillyFrcs/Programming/README.md

 ## Documentations And References

-Here's the Programming Languages docs and references to understanding.
+Here's the Programming Languages docs and references to understanding the concepts of programming language.

 - C++ [cppreference.com](https://en.cppreference.com/w/) and [cplusplus.com](https://www.cplusplus.com/)